secwexen/secwexen/README.md

 ## 👋 Hi, I’m @X99874
 I'm a cybersecurity enthusiast with a passion for ethical hacking, digital defense, and finding vulnerabilities before the bad guys do.

-## 👀 I’m interested in:
+## 👀 Areas I'm Interested In:

-- I’m focused on testing and experimenting with different network systems and tools to deepen my understanding of networking.
+- 🌐 Exploring and experimenting with diverse network systems and security tools
-- Penetration Testing (Web, Network, and Wireless)
+- 🔓 Conducting thorough penetration testing in Web, Network, and Wireless environments
-- Malware Analysis & Reverse Engineering
+- 🦠 Diving deep into malware analysis, reverse engineering, and unpacking complex binaries
-- Capture the Flag (CTF) Challenges
+- 🎯 Solving and creating Capture The Flag (CTF) challenges to enhance cybersecurity skills
-- OSINT & Digital Forensics
-- 📡 Learning and configuring networking equipment (Cisco, switching, routing)
+- 🕵️ Leveraging OSINT techniques and performing digital forensic investigations for threat intelligence
+- 🦀 Developing secure and efficient systems using the Rust programming language
+- 🛠️ Designing, building, and deploying custom CTF challenges to educate and challenge others
+- 💥 Crafting advanced custom payloads, writing exploits, and developing proof-of-concept attacks
+- 📡 Setting up and managing enterprise-grade network labs involving Cisco switches, routing, and VLANs
+- 🔐 Practicing secure coding, auditing, and vulnerability assessments in Rust, Python, Bash, and C
+- 📊 Analyzing network traffic with tools like Wireshark and creating custom packet manipulations with Scapy
+- 🐳 Exploring container security with Docker and Kubernetes for modern cloud-native environments
+- ☁️ Understanding cloud security principles across platforms like AWS, Azure, and Google Cloud
+- 🤖 Automating penetration testing and security workflows through scripting and tool development
-- 🗄️ Hands-on experience with databases and database security
+- 🗄️ Practical experience in managing databases and applying security best practices to protect data integrity.
+Skilled in configuring, maintaining, and securing databases to ensure high availability and data protection

 ## 🚧 Current Focus